Jobs for April: Flowers

 Top dress spring-flowering alpines with grit or gravel to show off the plants and to help prevent stem rots.

-Bulbs coming up in the rock garden or in containers may benefit from overhead protection from the rain - a sheet of glass or perspex placed on bricks will do the job.
+Bulbs coming up in rock gardens or in containers may benefit from overhead protection from the rain – a sheet of glass or re-used perspex placed on bricks will do the job.

 Deadheading

-Remove faded daffodil and tulip flowers, nipping off the heads and seed pod at the same time.
+Remove faded daffodil and tulip flowers, nipping off the heads and seed pod at the same time, but leave the stem and leaves.

 Deadhead pansies, primulas and other spring bedding plants.
-Pansies will carry on into the spring and even to early summer, if attended to frequently.
+Pansies will carry on into the spring and even to early summer if deadheaded frequently.

 Cleaning up